 In his youth, he began making music after he was inspired by the public radio program Hearts of Space.
 His parents made sure that he had new cassette tapes on which to record the show each week so that he could listen to it many times in the following week.

-While much of his earlier work was rhythmic electronic that didn’t really fit into any specific genre, his current work tends toward experimental ambient soundscapes.
+While much of his earlier musical work was rhythmic electronic that didn’t really fit into any specific genre, his most recent work tends toward experimental ambient soundscapes.